Anky9972/fluxshare---secure-transfer/DOCS.md

 ### Broadcasting
 1. Select "Broadcast" tab
-2. Scan for active peers
+2. Click "SCAN_NETWORK" to find active peers
+3. Type your message
-3. Send messages to all
+4. Click "SEND" to broadcast to all

 ## 🐛 Troubleshooting